mward19/ImageAI/segmentation/README.md

  - Sign in with the "Matthew Ward" account.

  - The tomogram segmentation stuff is in `~/Documents/Segmentation/tomogram_seg`.

+ - To activate the Python virtual environment, navigate to `~/Documents/Segmentation/tomogram_seg` and call `source py_research/bin/activate`.

  - Download new tomograms to `raw_tomograms` (for now. this is not strictly necessary).
 Rename and organize them as described in the Organizing Files for Segmentation section of this document.